grafana/grafana-llm-app/llmexamples-app/README.md

 This plugin makes use of the `@grafana/experimental` package to make requests to OpenAI via the `grafana-llm-app` plugin, which provides an authenticating proxy and handles streaming responses using Grafana Live.

+Take a look at `src/pages/ExamplePage.tsx` to see how to make requests and use responses.

+You can also toggle the value of `disabled` for the `grafana-llm-app` plugin in `provisioning/plugins/apps.yaml` to see what happens when the LLM plugin is unavailable.

 [getting-started-doc]: https://docs.google.com/document/d/1H9bo0QOrVbmjioTleqFsknpGszZ-py75YX2aWRcCNGE/edit#heading=h.180bjy5a5l0k